neelrudra2/Real-Time-OS/README.md

-<h1>RTOS Scheduler Simulation</h1>
+# RTOS Scheduler Simulation

-<h2>Overview</h2>
+## Overview
 This project is a basic simulation of a Real-Time Operating System (RTOS) scheduler using Rate Monotonic Scheduling (RMS) in C++.
 The scheduler manages a set of periodic tasks, each with a defined execution time and period.
 The RMS algorithm is used to determine the order in which tasks are executed based on their periods.

-<h2>Features</h2>
+## Features
-1. Task Structure: Define a structure to represent a task, including its execution time, period, and priority.<br>
+- Task Structure: Define a structure to represent a task, including its execution time, period, and priority.
-2. Scheduler: Implement the scheduler that manages tasks based on their priority and period.</br>
+- Scheduler: Implement the scheduler that manages tasks based on their priority and period.
-3. Task Execution: Simulate the execution of tasks based on the scheduling algorithm.</br>
+- Task Execution: Simulate the execution of tasks based on the scheduling algorithm.
-4. Main Program: Create tasks and run the scheduler.
+- Main Program: Create tasks and run the scheduler.

-<h2>Key Areas</h2>
+## Key Areas
-* OS Concepts: Understanding of basic operating system principles, such as task scheduling and periodic task management.</br>
+- OS Concepts: Understanding of basic operating system principles, such as task scheduling and periodic task management.
-* Real-Time Processing: Implementation of scheduling for real-time tasks, ensuring tasks are executed within their defined periods.</br>
+- Real-Time Processing: Implementation of scheduling for real-time tasks, ensuring tasks are executed within their defined periods.
-* Data Structures: Use of data structures to manage tasks and their properties effectively.
+- Data Structures: Use of data structures to manage tasks and their properties effectively.

-<h2>How it works</h2>
+## How it works
-<h3>1.
-Task Definition</h3>
+##### 1. Task Definition
-* Each task in the scheduler is represented by a 'Task' object.</br>
+- Each task in the scheduler is represented by a 'Task' object.
-* A task is characterized by:</br> &nbsp;&nbsp;&nbsp;&nbsp;
+- A task is characterized by:
-* Name: A string representing the task's name.</br>&nbsp;&nbsp;&nbsp;&nbsp;
+-- Name: A string representing the task's name.
-* Execution Time: An integer representing how long the task takes to execute.</br>&nbsp;&nbsp;&nbsp;&nbsp;
+-- Execution Time: An integer representing how long the task takes to execute.
-* Period: An integer representing the interval at which the task should be executed.</br>&nbsp;&nbsp;&nbsp;&nbsp;
+-- Period: An integer representing the interval at which the task should be executed.
-* Task Function: A function pointer representing the action to be performed by the task.</br>
+-- Task Function: A function pointer representing the action to be performed by the task.

 ```cpp
 Task task1("Task1", 1, 3, task1Function);
 Task task2("Task2", 1, 5, task2Function);
 ```

-<h3>2.
-Scheduler Initialization</h3>
+##### 2. Scheduler Initialization
-* The 'Scheduler' class is responsible for managing the tasks and simulating their execution.</br>
+- The 'Scheduler' class is responsible for managing the tasks and simulating their execution.
-* Tasks are added to the scheduler using the 'addTask' method.</br>
+- Tasks are added to the scheduler using the 'addTask' method.

 ```cpp
 Scheduler scheduler;